Paragordius varius: Host species

-This parasite is known to infect insect species in the order orthoptera.
-Amongst the host species are grasshoppers, crickets, cockroaches, snails, mosquito larvae, or other small aquatic animals and insects.
-Mammals are not capable of being infected.
-However, dogs, cats, and even humans have been known to swallow adult worms accidentally.
+Paragordius varius infects insect species in the order orthoptera for definitive hosts, specifcially Tettigoniidea and Gryllidea, such as Gryllus firmus.

+Intermediate, or paratenic, hosts include snails, mosquitos, and other small aquatic insects.
+It does not infect mammals.

 Host manipulation

 Like many horsehair worms, P. varius can alter its host's behaviour.
 It does this at least in two distinct ways.

 In the definitive cricket (Acheta domesticus) host P. varius can reduce the time spent calling of males.
 Male crickets call to attract females, but are likely to also attract predators.
 To reduce the risk of predation P. varius reduces the calling rate of its host.

 Second, to complete its life cycle, P. varius can manipulate the behaviour of its definitive host to make the host more likely to enter a body of water.

-Distribution
+Distribution and habitat

+Paragordius varius is present all across North and South America, from Canada in the north and Argentina in the south.
+As it requires water to complete its life cycle, they are generally fount near water bodies.
+Lakes appear more suitable than streams.

-Paragordius varius has been found all across North and South America ranging as far north as Canada and as far south as Argentina.
-It prefers environments containing bodies of water needed for reproduction.
-P. varius has also been found to be able to withstand temperatures as cold as -70 °C. It can be frozen at this temperature for weeks and when it thaws out, it is still completely capable of infecting its next host.
+In the lab, P. varius can withstand drying and very low temperatures (−70 °C).
+It can be frozen at this temperature for weeks, after which it is still capable of infecting its next host.
+They do show reduced survival at low temperatures.

-This species prefers lakes over streams.